EththeEth/METARdecoder/README.md

 ## Using METARdecorder

 Using METARdecoder is easy.
-Simply visit a web site containing a METAR report on it, select and highlight the text of the METAR in the page, open METARdecorder and press the **Decode Metar** button.
+Simply visit a web site containing a METAR report on it, select and highlight the text of the METAR in the page, open METARdecoder and press the **Decode Metar** button.

 ## Credits and Acknowledgements